balderdashy/sails-docs/reference/ModelAssociations.md

 ### Overview

 A one-to-one association states that a model may only be associated with one other model.
-In order for the model to know which other model it is associated with a, foreign key must be included in the record.
+In order for the model to know which other model it is associated with, a foreign key must be included in the record.

 ### One-to-One Example